 President and Co-founder

-David Paine is the president and co-founder of the September 11 National Day of Service and Remembrance, (“9/11 Day”).
+David Paine is the CEO and co-founder of the September 11 National Day of Service and Remembrance, (“9/11 Day”).

 David created 9/11 Day in 2002 in collaboration with his close friend Jay Winuk.
 Jay had lost his brother Glenn J. Winuk, an attorney and volunteer firefighter/EMT who was killed in the line of duty during the rescue effort at the World Trade Center.

-Under David’s leadership, 9/11 Day has grown to become the nation’s largest annual day of service in the United States, now formally recognized under federal law and Presidential Proclamation.
-As president and chief operating officer, David creates and oversees many of 9/11 Day’s programs, including its nationwide 9/11 Day Meal Pack volunteer service projects, now held in eight major U.S. cities, which mobilize more than 12,000 volunteers who together pack over three million non-perishable meals for people in need.
-David also guides national fundraising, works closely with hundreds of companies and other organizations, and coordinates federal activities in support of 9/11 Day, working with the U.S. Congress, White House and the Corporation for National & Community Service, a federal agency that oversees national service programs including AmeriCorps and SeniorCorps.
+As CEO and co-founder of 9/11 Day, David creates and oversees many of 9/11 Day’s programs, including its nationwide 9/11 Day Meal Pack volunteer service projects, now held in ten U.S. cities, which mobilize more than 15,000 volunteers who together pack millions of non-perishable meals for people in need.
+David also guides national fundraising, works closely with hundreds of companies and other organizations, and coordinates federal activities in support of 9/11 Day, working with the U.S. Congress, White House and AmeriCorps, a federal agency that oversees many important national service programs.

 Prior to creating 9/11 Day, David founded and lead the national public relations firm, PainePR, an award-winning agency known both for its outstanding creative work, as well as its pioneering use of innovative humanistic philosophies in the workplace.
 During David’s tenure, the firm was named “Best Managed,” “Best Place to Work,” and “Most Creative” among national agencies, and also won more than 200 awards for its work.
-David lives with his wife Laney and their four children, Ryan, Alyssa, Eric and Matthew, in California.
+David lives with his wife Laney and their four children, Matthew, Eric, Alyssa, and Ryan, in California.

 Feel free to contact David by email at: [email protected]